Why therapy?

 The long-term impact of sexual trauma

 Psychosexual therapy considers the physical, psychological, and social dimensions of sexuality, following a biopsychosocial approach.
-This model recognises that every sexual expression arises from the interaction of biological, psychological, and social factors.
 Therapy guided by this framework aims to provide comprehensive support, helping clients improve sexual wellbeing, personal satisfaction, and overall quality of life (QoL; Jannini et al., 2010).